 Shoulders are an important muscle group.
 The three heads of the shoulder actually have a function aside from making your physique look bad ass.
 The anterior deltoid is required for humeral flexion, the lateral deltoid is used for humeral abduction and the posterior deltoid for humeral extension (basically moving your arm forward, to the side and backwards).
 Ok, that’s enough anatomy, lets go back to the real reason you are at the gym: epic shoulder growth.

-Here are my four favourite shoulder exercises to help you build a solid shoulder foundation:
+Here are my four favourite shoulder exercises to help you training your shoulders for proper foundation:

 1. Barbell Overhead Press